Page 1 of 7

 - The main production areas of subtropical fruit in South Africa are parts of the Limpopo, Mpumalanga and KwaZulu-Natal.
 Fruit like granadillas and guavas are also grown in the Western Cape, while pineapples are grown in the Eastern Cape and KwaZulu-Natal.

-- South Africa produces around 90 000 tons of avocado annually (97 270 tons in 2014).
-It is ranked fifth largest producer of avocadoes in the southern hemisphere after Peru, Chile, Brazil and Venezuela.
+- The estimated total avocado production for 2017 is currently at 117 000t (ABSA, 2017).
+The country is ranked fifth largest producer of avocadoes in the southern hemisphere after Peru, Chile, Brazil and Venezuela.
 (DAFF, 2015).

 - The South African Avocado season extends from mid-March to September/October.